HorizenOfficial/horizen-academy-v2/docs/decentralized-prediction-markets.md

 slug: /decentralized-prediction-markets/
 description: A prediction market is simply a market where participants can get financially rewarded for correctly predicting the outcome of a future event.
 image: /img/decentralized-prediction-markets/decentralized-prediction-markets-meta.jpg
+last_update:
+  date: 2/21/2023
+  author: Horizen Contributor

 ---

-# What are Decentralized Prediction Market?
+# What are Decentralized Prediction Markets?

 _Decentralized prediction markets_ are an underrated sector of the DeFi space that has the potential to play a larger role in the way markets forecast events in the broader economy based on real time information.